peer-node/flex/UI/frontend/README.md

 To serve the Vue app and
-hot-reload any changes to the source code, I used `npm run serve`.
+hot-load any changes to the source code, I used `npm run serve`.